rehanuddin1991/secret-key-matcher/README.md

 <br>
 <h3>Q4.In CSS what is the difference between display inline , display inline block and display block?</h3>

+<h5>Display inline doesn't add a new line after the element ,so  next alignment can sit after inline element. we can't changed width and height by display inline.</h5>
+<h5>Display inline-block doesn't add a new line after the element ,so  next alignment can sit after inline element.
+But we can  changed width and height by display inline-block.</h5>
+<h5>Display block add a new line after the element and takes full width</h5>
 <br>
 <h3>Q5 answer: some remarkable features of css3 </h3>
 <ul>